-Bible Lands Trip (1 credit)
+Bible Lands (1 credit)

 After learning all the stories of the Bible in their historical, cultural, and geographical setting, students travel to the land of the Bible to further reinforce and deepen their understanding of the text.
 This experience can be accomplished in several ways.
-Typically, students travel with Pillar Seminary faculty to Israel during the annual two-week trip.
-Trip preparation involves reviewing historical and archaeological information for sites on the itinerary, which will be presented by students on site.
-It is also required that students maintain a log and journal of their experience.
+Ideally, students will travel to the lands of the Bible (Israel, Greece, Turkey, etc.) with Pillar Seminary faculty.
 Alternatively, students may enroll in one of the short-term study programs at Jerusalem University College (either Historical & Geographical Settings of the Bible or Jesus & His Times).
 Students may also participate in archaeological excavation in a biblical land (Israel, Greece, Turkey, etc.), touring the region on days off.
 All trips and tours must be pre-approved by the Academic Dean.
+If a trip is not possible for whatever reason, the student may opt for an independent study course equivalent with a Pillar Seminary professor.